-Brian works with adults and teenagers helping them with issues such as depression, stress, anxiety, personal and work challenges, identity and sexuality.
-Prior to practicing full time as a psychotherapist Brian ran his own advertising communications consultancy, working with not-for-profit organisations and in the visual and performing arts.
-Brian combines his experience in creative problem solving with a clinical training in psychoanalysis to help people find their own solutions to the challenges of modern life.
+Brian works with individuals and couples, helping them with depression, stress, anxiety, trauma, relationship problems, work challenges, identity and sexuality.
+Prior to practicing as a psychotherapist, Brian ran his own advertising communications consultancy, working with not-for-profit organisations and in the visual and performing arts.
+Brian combines his experience in creative problem solving with clinical training in psychoanalysis, couples therapy and CBT to help people find their own solutions to the challenges of modern life.
 He has been a member of the Executive Committee of APPI (Association for Psychoanalysis and Psychotherapy in Ireland) and has also served on its Training Committee.
-Brian is actively involved in a number of continuous professional development groups in Dublin.

 M.A., MSc, A.P.P.I., I.C.P.
 Contact: 087 133 5417 email@example.com